-Cleaning guru Melissa Maker of Clean My Space suggests, 'If you're going to clean your walls, you should maybe clean them once or twice a year, thoroughly during spring cleaning.
+Cleaning guru Melissa Maker of Clean My Space (opens in new tab) suggests that 'if you're going to clean your walls, you should maybe clean them once or twice a year, thoroughly during spring cleaning.
 Or, if you're preparing to paint your walls, that's the other time you want to clean them thoroughly.
-Otherwise you're going to be focusing on spot cleaning.'
+Otherwise, you're going to be focusing on spot cleaning.'

 Maker notes, 'Prior to any form of wall cleaning you're doing, you want to test what you're using in an inconspicuous area.
 That's important because some paints can't handle being cleaned and will leave a permanent wet mark on the wall.'